 Non-alphanumeric characters such as: exclamation point (!), dollar sign ($), number sign (#), or percent (%).

 Passwords can be up to 128 characters long.
-You should use passwords that are as long and complex as possible.
+Use passwords that are as long and complex as possible.

 Password expiration policies are used to manage the lifespan of a password.
 When SQL Server enforces password expiration policy, users are reminded to change old passwords, and accounts that have expired passwords are disabled.